-Connecting to areas outside of mathematics requires teachers to have a disposition to look for mathematics outside of their classroom, both within and beyond the boundaries of the school walls and to seek mathematical explanations for real world quantitative relationships.
-Today's electronic technology offers multiple opportunities for such explorations.
-For example, video games employ matrix operations to animate images on the screen through geometric transformations.
-Designers of automobiles use Bezier curves to render pictures of new designs for cars.
+Connecting to areas outside of mathematics requires teachers to have a disposition to notice mathematics outside of their classroom, both within and beyond the boundaries of the school walls and to seek mathematical explanations for real world quantitative relationships.
 Teachers who introduce ideas such as these to students can not only engage them in simulating what those who use mathematics in real life do but also help them to understand the mathematical ideas shaping the world in which they live.
-Statistical considerations are another robust area for quantitative exploration.
-For example, it is interesting to know that The Federalist Papers were written by three different people using the pseudonym Publius, and statistical tests have been used to estimate who authored which paper.
-The point is not that there is some ordained list of applications that a teachers needs to know, but rather that there are intriguing topics that teachers can explore with their students by applying mathematics at a secondary level and that teachers should be willing and able to seek out the resources to investigate these topics.
-Connecting within and outside mathematics means looking for applications of mathematics as well as situations from which to extract mathematics.
+The point is not that there is not some ordained list of applications that a teachers needs to know, but rather that there are intriguing topics that teachers can explore with their students by applying mathematics at a secondary level and that teachers should be willing and able to seek out the resources to investigate these topics.
+Connecting within and outside mathematics means looking for and noticing applications of mathematics as well as situations from which to extract mathematics.
+The secondary teacher needs to notice not only that a connection exists but exactly how that connection relates to the mathematics they are teaching.
 Every teacher may not need to know something about a particular connection, but all teachers need to know the properties of the mathematical entities about which they are teaching well enough to recognize an application when they see it.
 This recognition involves seeing the properties of the mathematical entities well enough to match them to the situation (Zbiek & Conner, 2006).
-Identifying and matching these properties are the action the teacher must own.